A spicy makeover on the classic whole roast chicken! This whole roast chicken is super juicy with the right kick of spiciness!

 - Let the chicken rest for 15 minutes before carving.
 To carve the chicken, first cut the joint between leg and thigh.
 Then separate the thigh and the wings.
 Finally take out the breast meat an reserve the breast bones for soups/stews.

-- Serve hot with the roasted potatoes and onions.
+- Serve your delicious spicy whole roast chicken with the roasted potatoes and onions.
+Enjoy!